mehulagg/gitlab/doc/user/project/integrations/webhooks.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/260347) in GitLab 13.7.

+Member events are triggered when:

-Triggered when a user is added as a group member, their access level or expiration date is updated, or they are removed from the group.
+- A user is added as a group member
+- The access level of a user has changed
+- The expiration date for user access has been updated
+- A user has been removed from the group

 #### Add member to group